-Third, our paper adds to the growing literature on estimating air pollution's effect on labor productivity (Graff Zivin and Neidell, 2012; Chang et al., 2016; Fu et al., 2018; Chang et al., 2019; He et al., 2019).
+Third, our paper adds to the growing literature on estimating air pollution's effect on labor productivity (Graff Zivin and Neidell, 2012; Chang et al., 2016; Chang et al., 2019; He et al., 2019; Fu et al., 2021).
 These papers estimate the effect of an increase in local air pollution on local firms' productivity.
-In contrast to previous papers, we distinguish the effect of local and imported pollution sources on productivity and show that spillovers can contribute significantly to productivity losses.
+In contrast to these papers, we distinguish the effect of local and imported pollution sources on productivity and show that spillovers can contribute significantly to productivity losses.